Keepers Cottage (Norton Court Estate Cottage No 34)

 On 9th August 1916, Alfred enlisted into the Royal Marine Light Infantry, 1st Royal Marine Battalion, as Pvte, No PLY/1543/S. On 1st February 1917 he was drafted for the British Expeditionary Force with 2nd Royal Marine Battalion.
 On 3rd February 1917 he arrived at the Base Depot, Calais, France, where he remained until 18th February 1917 when he was taken to 30th General Hospital suffering from bronchitis.
 He was invalided back to UK on 27th March 1917.
 Having recovered he was again drafted to the British Expeditionary Force on 19th March 1918 and joined up with 2nd Royal Marine Battalion.
 He was transferred to 1st Royal Marine Battalion on 28th April 1918 and remained with them until 19th May 1918 when he received a gunshot wound to his right leg.
 On 25th May 1918 he was once again invalided back to UK and was discharged from the service due to his injury from the Royal Naval Hospital, Plymouth, on 15th April 1919.
 He was awarded Silver War Badge No RN34141.

-Alfred would appear to have returned to Norton after the war, resumed his gamekeepers employment but suffered as a result of his injury.
+Alfred returned to Norton after the war and resumed his gamekeepers employment but suffered as a result of his injury.
 By 1919 an Alfred Hall was recorded as “gamekeeper to Walter Leopold Buller Esq”, tenant of Norton Court.
+In 1921 Alfred and Ada were still at Keepers Cottage, described as having 6 rooms, with three young children, all born at Norton; Doris Elizabeth, Ronald Alfred and Maisie Joyce.
 Alfred died, aged 38 years, in May 1922 at The Gamekeepers Lodge, and was buried at St Mary’s, Norton, where he has a memorial in the churchyard.
 A Fred Hall is also remembered on the village War Memorial at St Mary’s and it is believed that this was the same person.

 1923 sees Martin Sims as “gamekeeper to Captain George Norton Walker Esq” and he appears to have remained at Keepers Cottage with his wife Alice Maud until approximately 1928.
 In January 1926 Martin Sims was advertising to sell; "liver and white spaniel bitch, 3 1/2 months, excellent working parents; - Sims, Gamekeeper, Norton".
 Martin Sims was born at Coln St Aldwyn in 1868, son of Charles and Julia Sims, and was employed as a gamekeeper at Whittington Hurst, Staffs, when he married Alice Maud Walker, of Tewkesbury, at Lichfield in 1901.
 In 1911 they were living at Armitage, Staffs, with Martin employed as a gamekeeper.
 Martin died in 1935.